Austria and Russian intelligence: Ott case

 The Ott case has become emblematic of "Russia's deep penetration of European Union member Austria in politics and industry as well as the intelligence field", according to The Washington Post.
 It was one of the reasons for the dissolution of the domestic intelligence agency BVT, and the severing or curtailing of intelligence sharing by some other European intelligence agencies.
 Ott himself has denied all allegations, claiming a conspiracy against him for being a whistle-blower.

 Former Austrian intelligence officer and undercover agent handler Egisto Ott is suspected of selling state secrets to Russia, as well as giving information on Kremlin enemies in the West.
 He is also accused of forming a plan with other officers to reorganize the security services as a new department of the Foreign Ministry, at a time when the Ministry was led by the controversially pro-Russian Freedom Party member Karin Kneissl; there is no indication in investigative documents that she was aware of the plan.
 Ott was also in possession of an analysis of the shortcomings of Russia's Berlin operation, with recommendations of how to improve it.

 Between 2017 and 2021, Ott is alleged to have been working with former intelligence official Martin Weiss, and businessman Jan Marsalek.
 Weiss has admitted passing on requests for searches into personal data and background information, which he would submit to Ott on behalf of Marsalek.
 German officials are probing links between Marsalek and Russian intelligence, including whether his former company served as a money laundering operation for Russian money.

 Ott had been under suspicion for years before his arrest in 2021.
 Early in 2017, Austrian officials had allegedly been warned by CIA that Ott was suspected of selling information to Russia.
 In November that year, according to Die Presse, American officials threatened to withdraw from a security conference in the Netherlands if Ott attended.
 The ultimatum led to a search warrant, but produced little important evidence.
 Despite this, Ott was transferred to a police academy, where he is accused of having requested hundreds of illegal searches in personal information databases, including on Bellingcat director Christo Grozev, who told The Washington Post that authorities had concluded it was done on behalf of Russia.

+The Austrian authorities report that Ott received €20,000 for a SINA laptop from Marsalek.